taofit/REST-API-with-CRUD-in-Golang-/README.md

 - [ ] The police wants to able to add, edit and remove officers.
 (See data model suggestion below)
 - [ ] Private citizens want to be able to report stolen bikes.
 (See data model suggestion below)
-- [ ] The system should assign a police offers to handle stolen bike cases as they are being reported.
+- [ ] The system should assign a police officer to handle stolen bike cases as they are being reported.
   - [ ] A police officer can only handle one case at a time.
 - [ ] The police should be able to report bikes as found.
   - [ ] When the police finds a bike the case should be marked as resolved and the police officer in charge of the case should be marked as available to take a new case.